A Mighty Girl's top picks of books and toys for teaching kids about money management.

 In this blog post, we've showcased our favorite resources to help kids (and maybe parents too!) learn more about money and how to manage it.
 From play money that helps young kids learning to identify coins and bills, to books that introduce concepts like debt, entrepreneurship, and investing to older kids, and even a few titles to guide parents in money conversations, these resources will help you give your Mighty Girl the confidence to manage her money successfully — and use it to plan for her future.

 Rosa's family's home was destroyed by a fire, and while neighbors are able to provide much of what they need, the one thing that's missing is a big, soft chair to relax in after a long day.
 So every day, Rosa, Grandma, and Mama save everything they can in a big jar: Mama contributes her tips from her job as a waitress, Grandma tosses in change when she saves money at the market, and even Rosa puts her few pennies in.
-Finally, when the jar is full, the family is rewarded with a rose-covered chair, just as comfortable as they've been dreaming the whole time.
-Kids will root for Rosa and her family as the jar slowly fills, and rejoice when the chair comes home — and look a little differently at the simple pleasures that they enjoy every day.
+Finally, when the jar is full, the family picks a rose-covered chair, just as comfortable as they've been dreaming the whole time.
+This beloved book celebrates both the value of work and the rewards that come from careful money management.

 Sister and Brother Bear don't seem to be able to hold onto money for a second — as soon as they get it, they spend it!
 So Mama and Papa decide to start teaching them the value of money by getting them to earn some themselves.
 The cubs catch onto the idea quickly, walking pets, picking blackberries, and selling lemonade.
-When they go a little bit overboard, though, and start going to excessive lengths for a few extra pennies, it's time to teach the kids that money isn't everything — and that sometimes the best thing you can do with your money is give a special surprise to someone you love.
+When they go a little bit overboard, though, and start going to excessive lengths for a few extra pennies, it's time to teach the kids that what makes really important is what you can do with it... like arranging a surprise for someone special.
 For another book from the same series addressing money management, check out The Berenstain Bears' Dollars and Sense.

 Pauline and her little brother look out the window on a snowy day and get inspired... to set up a lemonade stand!
 They pool their money for start-up capital, buy some supplies, and mix up some refreshing lemonade and limeade, then start trying to attract customers on their rather empty street.
 Despite their best efforts, from advertising to entertainment to dramatic sales, they don't make back the cost they invested — but they do make enough for a couple of Popsicles to share.
 This book is unique in its discussion of the possible failure of a business, providing a great opportunity to talk about forethought and planning when starting a new endeavor.
 This fun and quirky story also provides a great lesson in resiliency and an encouraging example of two resilient kids who don't let plans gone awry keep them down.